ShinySaana/dual-secure-boot-guide/README.md

 Guide mostly written by @ShinySaana.
 Steps mostly figured out by @LunarLambda.

 > Note: This guide was written by ~~nerds~~ enthusiasts who wanted a reasonably secure system for their own use case.
 Follow this guide as your own risks, obviously neither warranty nor support is provided.
-It mostly worked on two of our machine, so this is obviously not extensive.
+It mostly worked on two of our machines, so this is obviously not extensive.
 This guide also assumes some knowledge about Arch Linux installation, booting from ISOs, and so on.

 ## Terraform your disk